 Schools should share the results of their risk assessment with their workforce (including local union representatives).
 If possible, they should consider publishing it on their website to provide transparency of approach to parents, carers and pupils (HSE would expect all employers with over 50 staff to do so).

 The DfE latest documents and guidance webpage is being updated regularly

-/hat are the significant, foreseeable, hazards?
-Who is at Current control measures Ri sk Ra ting What additional control measures can be vised Rating (the e dangers that can cause harm) Risk?
+What are the significant, foreseeable, hazards?
+Who is a Risk Rating What additional control measures can be Revised R Rating (t he dangers that can cause harm) Risk?
 (What is already in place/done) L S R put in place to reduce the risk further?
-L S R 1.
-Potential transmission to clinically vulnerable staff and pupils Guidance is available in the DfE Guidance All members of school communit y 1a.
+S R 1.
+Potential transmission to clinically vulnerable staff and pupils Guidance is available in the DfE Guidance for full opening - schools 1a.
 Pupils: Where a critical worker parent or carer notifies a school that their child requires full-time on-site provision, the school should make this available.
-It should remain a priority for primary educational providers and local authorities to support vulnerable 2 4 8 for full opening - schools children to attend full-time on-site provision where it is appropriate for them to do so.
-If vulnerable pupils do not attend school, school will work with the LA and the social worker (where applicable) to explore the reason for absence with the parent/carer Communicate with parents of clinically vulnerable pupils to inform them: Shielding advice is currently in place across the country, and so all children still deemed clinically extremely vulnerable are advised not to attend school.
-Pupils who are under the care of a specialist health professional: Request parents discuss their child's care needs with their health professional to ensure appropriate risk controls.
-Further advice is available from the Royal College of Pediatrics and Child Health.
-Ensure these pupils have the support they need to ensure they are able to access remote learning One pupil falls into this category at East Hoathly.
-She is being supported via remote learning 1b.
+It should remain a priority for primary educational providers and local authorities to support vulnerable 2 4 8

+children to attend full-time on-site provision where it is

+appropriate for them to do so.

+If vulnerable pupils do not attend school, school will

+work with the LA and the social worker (where

+applicable) to explore the reason for absence with the

+parent/carer.

+Communicate with parents of clinically vulnerable

+pupils to inform them:

+Shielding advice is currently in place across the

+country, and so all children still deemed clinically

+extremely vulnerable are advised not to attend school.

+Pupils who are under the care of a specialist health

+professional:

+Request parents discuss their child's care

+needs with their health professional to ensure

+appropriate risk controls.
+Further advice is

+available from the Royal College of Pediatrics

+and Child Health.

+Ensure these pupils have the support they

+need to ensure they are able to access remote

+learning 1b.
 Staff:

+The school will continue to assess the health

+and safety risks to staff and meet their equality

+duties as per their local procedures

+Clinically Extremely Vulnerable (CEV)

+employees should work from home during the

+period of national restrictions, and schools

+should consider what arrangements could be

+made for the teacher to deliver lessons

+virtually from home, where possible, with

+support staff supporting children in the

+classroom